Fruit trees

 Mulberries are rapidly growing fruit trees that produce abundant quantities of sweet, antioxidant-rich berries.
 Mulberry trees like rich, moist soil, and can tolerate wet feet.
 Some varieties can handle extreme cold and grow in far northern areas.
 Others are adapted more to the tropics or subtropics.
 Mulberry drop a lot of fruits, which can stain anything underneath them, so they are best planted where the fruits won’t be landing on walkways, decks, driveways, or anyplace where that would be a concern.

 ‘Sixth Street’ is an old standby mulberry in North Florida.
 It reliably produces large crops of purple-black berries every spring with good sweet flavor.
 Probably a form of Morus alba.
+Nematode tolerant on its own roots.

 ‘Sixth Street’ (own root) mulberry, 3g $30